Boxing Fundamentals Program

 Footwork

 Bag drills are designed with specific boxing exercises that focus on speed, conditioning, footwork, stance, and power.
 These drills help improve a boxer’s technique and get them in shape quickly.
-Heavy bag drills are also used for practicing power punch combinations and developing the strength and stamina needed to compete.
-When practicing and throwing punches, it’s important to always move your feet, reset your stance, "block" between punches, and, most importantly, maintain a high level of intensity.
+Heavy bag drills are also used to practice power punch combinations and develop the strength and stamina needed to compete.
+When practicing and throwing punches, it's important to constantly move your feet, reset your stance, "block" between punches, and, most importantly, maintain a high level of intensity.

-Mitt work and sparring are additional forms of boxing training that are more reflective of actual competition.
+Mitt work and sparring are additional forms of boxing training that better reflect actual competition.
 These exercises help boxers improve various skills necessary in the ring and develop better ring awareness.

 Benefits of Boxing